bmarrdev/android-DecoView-charting/README.md

-    EVENT_MOVE, /* Move the current position of the chart series */ EVENT_SHOW, /* Show the chart series using reveal animation */ EVENT_HIDE, /* Hide the chart series using an animation */ EVENT_EFFECT /* Apply effect animation on the series */ }
+    EVENT_MOVE, /* Move the current position of the chart series */ EVENT_SHOW, /* Show the chart series using reveal animation */ EVENT_HIDE, /* Hide the chart series using an animation */ EVENT_EFFECT, /* Apply effect animation on the series */ EVENT_COLOR_CHANGE /* Change the color of the series over time */ }
 ```